ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 <!-- For the entire list of the changes introduced in version 29.0.0 of the CKEditor 5 see the changelog (TODO:link). -->

-To see the new editor UI for the images visit the {@link features/images-overview image feature guide}, especially:
+To get to know the new editor UI for the image features, visit the {@link features/images-overview image feature guide}, especially:
 * {@link features/images-styles#semantical-styles Images in the structured content }
 * {@link features/images-styles#presentational-styles Images in the document-like content}

 ## Inline images

-From the 29.0.0 version, the existing {@link module:image/image~Image} plugin loads two independent plugins - {@link module:image/imageinline~ImageInline} and {@link module:image/imageblock~ImageBlock}, therefore both of them are included in all of the {@link builds/guides/overview#available-builds predefined editor builds} by default.
+Starting from v29.0.0, the existing {@link module:image/image~Image} plugin loads two independent plugins - {@link module:image/imageinline~ImageInline} and {@link module:image/imageblock~ImageBlock}, therefore both of them are included in all of the {@link builds/guides/overview#available-builds predefined editor builds} by default.
 * The {@link module:image/imageinline~ImageInline} is a newly introduced plugin supporting an inline `<img>` tag nested in any {@link framework/guides/deep-dive/schema#defining-advanced-rules-in-checkchild-callbacks `$block` element} in the editor.
 In the model, it is represented by an `imageInline` element.
 * The {@link module:image/imageblock~ImageBlock} maintains the functionality of the previous {@link module:image/image~Image} plugin.
-In the model, the previous `image` element is renamed to `imageBlock`.
+In the model, the previous `image` element is now renamed to `imageBlock`.

 <info-box>
 **Note:** It is possible to load only one of these plugins, but only when {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source building the editor from source}.